 by Mark Howitt

 Canada seems to be getting deserved recognition for the notable amount of female fronted metal, hardcore and punk bands that have brought the spotlight here.
-Bands like Kittie, Fuck The Facts, The Agonist, Grindmother, Unleash The Archers, Pantychrist, Unleash The Archers, and Ischemic are just some if the already well established or emerging bands that are powered by female aggression!
-There truly is some quality acts spanning several genres and making an impact, and seeminly, Canada overtime has established itself as the most recognized country in the world for producing top notch female fronted bands.
+Bands like Kittie, Fuck The Facts, The Agonist, Grindmother, Unleash The Archers, Pantychrist and Ischemic are just some of the already well established or emerging bands that are powered by female aggression!
+There truly are some quality acts spanning several genres and making an impact, and seeminly, Canada overtime has established itself as the most recognized country in the world for producing top notch female fronted bands.
 Whether this has been proven or not is beyond me but I can think of no other country with as many quality bands as our own has to offer.